Hassan-A-H/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * **sudo chown -h vincent:staff _hello**
 *a script that changes the owner and the group owner of _hello to vincent and staff respectively.*

+* **sudo chown --from=guillaume betty hello**
+*a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.*